 What does the committee do?

 The committee is made up of a handful of volunteers who organize the trip.
-Before the trip, we do things like maintain one of the most amazing websites on the internet and send out really funny emails notifying our friends of upcoming trips.
+Before the trip, we do things like humbly maintain one of the most amazing websites ever to be found on the internet and send out amazingly witty (yet sensible) emails notifying our friends of upcoming trips.
 We also make the flyers, pass them out at meetings, make/print the itineraries & car tags and some of us more sadistic committee members have their wife work her fingers to the bone making bracelets for months on end. 🙂 During the trip itself, we check people in at the table, collect your money, sign people up for commitments to host meetings/make coffee, arrange for firewood deliveries, make announcements during the meetings and then settle up on behalf of everyone at the end of the trip.
 We don’t make any money organizing The Camping Trip.
 We’re just campers who love the trip, love what it means to the campers who attend and see volunteering as a way to give back what was so freely given to us.
 As campers ourselves, we are actually giving up our own vacation time to make this trip happen.
+As a thank you for our service, the committee members camp for free.

 How can I be of service?

 Just kidding, this is not a frequently asked question.
-This is a shameless plug to stir on your emotions.
+This is a shameless plug to stir on your emotions and tug on your heart strings.
 Is it working?
 Good.
 We are always looking for volunteers to host meetings, make coffee or help out in other ways.
 Maybe it is something as simple as helping a newcomer set up a tent or a tarp.
 Maybe you’d like to step up your game and even ask about how you can join the committee?
+It really is not a hard job, especially as the committee grows.